psycopg/psycopg/docs/advanced/rows.rst

-A row factory (formally implemented by the `~psycopg3.rows.RowFactory` protocol) is a callable that accepts a `Cursor` object and returns another callable (formally the `~psycopg3.rows.RowMaker`) accepting a `values` tuple and returning a row in the desired form.
+A row factory (formally implemented by the `~psycopg3.rows.RowFactory` protocol) is a callable that accepts a `Cursor` object and returns another callable (formally the `~psycopg3.rows.RowMaker` protocol) accepting a `values` tuple and returning a row in the desired form.

 .. autoclass:: psycopg3.rows.RowMaker